chadvt/SampleDellProject/README.md

 >
 >This section requires the AWS CLI.
 If you do not have the AWS CLI installed on your system, see Installing the AWS Command Line >Interface in the AWS Command Line Interface User Guide.
 >
->To register a task definition with the lamp-stack image
+>To register a task definition with the dell-test image

-Create a file called lamp-stack-task-def.json with the following contents, substituting the repositoryUri from the previous section for the image field.
+Create a file called dell-test-task-def.json with the following contents, substituting the repositoryUri from the previous section for the image field.

 {
-    "family": "lamp-stack",
+    "family": "dell-test",
     "containerDefinitions": [
         {
-            "name": "lamp-stack",
+            "name": "dell-test",
-            "image": "aws_account_id.dkr.ecr.us-east-1.amazonaws.com/lamp-stack",
+            "image": "aws_account_id.dkr.ecr.us-east-1.amazonaws.com/dell-test",
             "cpu": 10,
             "memory": 500,
             "portMappings": [